 At the time, in my early twenties, I didn’t understand the importance of having gal pals especially as we grow and change into well rounded humans.
 I lived my life with my partner and went to my mother and my bestie for advice.
-It worked out fine this way until my relationship failed.
+It worked out fine this way until my first relationship failed.
 That’s when I reached out again to other women, looking for a larger knowledge base and it was through them I learned to heal.

 I chose my friends more wisely.
 I didn’t hold on to them if they were not a good fit, or I outgrew them from my childhood.
 You know the ones that made it under the bar before you had a bar?
 I matched my personality to the people in my life and when a good match formed, I would hold on tight.
 I appreciated my friends.
 I chose them with love and light in mind, an openness and an absolute trust.
 It wasn’t always easy, but I gave all what I had and got it in return.
 From a place of trust, we were women bonding over coffee.
 I enlarged my circle of friends to include a vast group of diverse women and our bond was our gender.

 Later on in life, when my husband and family finally came along, I found other mothers going through motherhood at the same time.
 It was our shared experiences, our talking about what works best while raising our children where I found another common ground.
 I surrounded myself with strong women to learn from, respect and love.
 And learn I did.